Indian Nuclear Submarines, Types, Features, List, UPSC Notes

 • The S-5-class SSBNs, which will have intercontinental range and higher capability, are crucial for India’s nuclear deterrence and triad and should be developed and commissioned as soon as possible.

-Significance of Nuclear Submarines to India
+Nuclear Submarines in India Significance

 For India, expanding its submarine fleet with nuclear-powered vessels helps safeguard national security priorities.